What is the Emergency First Aid at Work Certificate?

 To obtain the Emergency First Aid At Work Certificate and become a Certified Emergency First Aider at your workplace, you need to complete the EFAW training course.
 It only takes 1-day and involves a mix of theory and practical work.
 There is no exam at the end of the course and it is assessed during class by the certified tutor.
 The training will cover the following areas:

-- Taking charge and summoning help
+- Taking charge, summoning help and when to emergency services

 - Priorities in First Aid